startreedata/examples/gatling/README.md

 - Starts Apache Kafka, Apache Zookeeper, Pinot Controller, Pinot Broker, and Pinot Server.
 - Creates airlineStats table along with other tables.
-- Launches a meetup stream
+- Launches a airlineStats stream
 - Publishes data to a Kafka topic airlineStatsEvents that is subscribed to by Pinot.
 - Issues sample queries to Pinot